yixuy/1724Project/README.md

 ## Objectives

 The main objective of this project is to design and implement a high-performance real-time chat application using Rust, providing features such as user registration, login, chat room creation and participation, and instant message exchange.
-This proejct also aims to showcase Rust's capabilities in building a reliable and efficient communication system, with a strong focus on optimizing backend performance while maintaining a user-friendly frontend.
+This project also intends to showcase Rust's capabilities in building a reliable and efficient communication system, with a strong focus on optimizing backend performance while maintaining a user-friendly frontend.

 Considering that most Rust-based chat applications currently depend on frontend frameworks like React, with limited exploration of Rust-native frameworks for frontend development, this project aims to bridge that gap.
 By leveraging the Yew framework to build the chat application's user interface, the project seeks to enrich the Rust ecosystem.